heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 While all of the functionality of the HERE Mobile SDK UI Kit is accessible from the simulator, usage of a real device is strongly recommended.
 The overall performance will be better, and some features like gestures are just easier to use on multi-touch-enabled hardware.

-### Integrating the HERE Mobile SDK for iOS and the HERE Mobile SDK UI Kit framework
+### Integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit
 You can integrate the SDK and the framework manually or via CocoaPods.
 More details on integrating the HERE Mobile SDK can be found on [developer.here.com](https://developer.here.com/documentation/ios-premium/topics/app-simple-swift.html).

 With the full support of the CocoaPods dependency manager, you don't have to download and integrate the HERE Mobile SDK package and the HERE Mobile SDK UI Kit manually.
 If you are new to CocoaPods or need to install it via Terminal, please follow the steps as described on [guides.cocoapods.org](https://guides.cocoapods.org/using/getting-started.html).
+Make sure to use the [minimum supported version](../../README.md#ios-environment).

-To run CocoaPods, please close Xcode and create a new "Podfile" in your projects root folder:
+To run CocoaPods, please close Xcode and create a new "Podfile" in your project's root folder:
 ```ruby
 target 'HelloMSDKUI' do
     platform :ios, '10.0'